 The FS is a comparative process that looks at all potential solutions and then evaluates them against specific criteria to ultimately find the best choice.

 - Develop General Response Actions (GRAs) to meet the objectives.

 - Identify and evaluate potential remedial technologies based on GRAs.
-Sometimes this requires collecting additional field data or testing potential alternatives to determine the usefulness for a particular site.
+Sometimes, this requires collecting additional field data or testing potential alternatives to determine the usefulness of a particular site.

 - Develop a range of viable alternatives that meet the objectives, including:

 - Treatment to address principal threats.